mreddwolf/reqwizard/README.md

-# Python Requirements Installer - pyreqinst
+# Requirements Wizard - reqwizard

 A smart installer for Python requirements files.
 Checks installed packages and versions, installs or updates as needed.